 Pathway for NH Future Nurses Program

-This new partnership between MCC and Franklin Pierce University (FPU) allows students to earn a Bachelor Degree in Nursing from FPU in one year after completion of their Associate Degree in Nursing from MCC.
-Students accepted into the Pathway Program will take courses that meet the requirements of both colleges during their first three years at MCC, receive their ADN and be eligible to take the RN state board exam (NCLEX-RN).
+This partnership between MCC and Franklin Pierce University (FPU) allows students to earn a Bachelor Degree in Nursing from FPU in one year after completion of their Associate Degree in Nursing from MCC.
+Students accepted into the Pathway option will take courses that meet the requirements of both colleges during their first three years at MCC, receive their A.S.N. and be eligible to take the NCLEX-RN exam.
 During their fourth year they will complete their Bachelor Degree in Nursing at FPU.
-To learn more, students must attend a Pathway for NH’s Future Nurses Information Session.
-Dates and times can be found at www.mccnh.edu/admissions/information-sessions.
+To learn more, students must attend a Pathway Information Session that is scheduled through MCC’s Office of Admissions.
+Dates and times for info sessions can be found on the information sessions page.

 Prospective students must attend an LPN to RN Nursing Information Session.
 Applicants who have attended an info session within the last two years, are responsible for meeting current admission requirements.
-A & P II and Microbiology must be completed by May 31st.
-Applicants must be a currently NH licensed LPN and successfully complete the NLN Nursing Acceleration Challenge Exam (NACE) I: Foundations of Nursing with a required overall percent correct score of 75% or better.
+A & P II, Human Growth and Development and Microbiology must be completed by May 15th.
+Applicants must be a currently licensed LPN and successfully complete the NLN Nursing Acceleration Challenge Exam (NACE) I: Foundations of Nursing with a required overall percent correct score of 75% or better.
 Test scores are valid for a period of 12 months prior to application deadline.
 Applications and required documents must be completed by December 1st to be considered for acceptance in the Hybrid course.
 An interview will then be arranged with the Director of Nursing and nursing faculty.

 Transfer Into NURS112M

 Transfer into NURS112M is an option only if there is space available in the program.
 Returning MCC nursing students and LPN-RN candidates have priority.
-In order to be considered for transfer from another nursing program, students must: have permission of the Director of Nursing, have successfully completed (a minimum course grade "C") a Nursing Fundamentals course within the past 2 years and successfully complete the following: Excelsior College examination; #403: Fundamentals of Nursing with a grade of "C" or better.
+In order to be considered for transfer from another nursing program, students must: have permission of the Director of Nursing, have successfully completed (a minimum course grade C) a Nursing Fundamentals course within the past 2 years and successfully complete the following: Excelsior College examination; #403: Fundamentals of Nursing with a grade of “C” or better.